Step 1: Installing Data Tables

 Step 5: Preview settings

-After you change some settings – with responsive data tables plugin, you can immediately see the result – open the “Preview” tab and check the table.
+After you change some settings – with responsive data tables plugin, you can immediately see the result – in “Preview” and check the appearance of the table on Desktop, Tablet, Mobile view.
 Note that the table may have minor changes depending on the style that your theme has.

 Diagrams feature (PRO option) allow you to visualize all the necessary information just in few steps with simplest settings.